kopeikinTBG/AnsibleESX/README.md

 # vagrant-ansible-centos
-Ansible Vagrant and Centos65 for Provisioning
+Ansible Vagrant and Centos65 for Provisioning.